YeochanY/LINAC-Downtime-Analysis/README.md

 - Verify the filename matches exactly (case-sensitive)
 - Update the `INPUT_FILE` path in the script if needed

-### JSON Parse Errors

-The script automatically retries on parse errors.
-If you see many ParseError classifications:
-- Check your API key is valid and has credits
-- Try using a different model (gpt-4o is more reliable than gpt-4o-mini)

-### Rate Limiting

-If you're processing many reports, you may hit API rate limits.
-The script will show errors in the logs.
-Solutions:
-- Add a delay between requests (modify the code to add `time.sleep()`)
-- Upgrade your OpenAI account tier
-- Process in smaller batches

-## Cost Estimation

-Approximate costs per 1,000 reports (using GPT-4o):
-- Input tokens: ~1,500 tokens/report × $2.50/1M tokens = $3.75
-- Output tokens: ~50 tokens/report × $10/1M tokens = $0.50
-- **Total: ~$4.25 per 1,000 reports**

 ## Project Structure

 ```